 Eureka Springs, Arkansas

 All location shots in this post were taken in beautiful Eureka Springs, Arkansas.
 Last week, I had the pleasure of joining six of my Wisconsin high school buds for a girls’ weekend of fun, laughter and catching up.
 Good for the soul.
 This charming historic town is close to Beaver Lake, where our consummate host, Judy, and her husband have built their dream home.
 OMG.
 It’s gorgeous here!
 In short, definitely worth a visit if you haven’t seen this lovely part of the United States.
 It is a hidden gem in the Ozarks.

 Many thanks to Judy, and each one of my patient friends for scouting locations, taking pics, and putting up with my rookie modeling sessions.????

 Please let me know if you make your own version of this DIY drawstring skirt in the comments below.
 I would love to see what you are creating!
-Tag me @bebraveandbloom or use #bloomandsew or #bebraveandbloom.
+Tag me @bebraveandbloom or use #bloomandsew or #bebraveandbloom on your pics.

 For More Information